-- 20.1 Any suspected breach of this Code must be: - 20.1.1 Immediately reported to the head teacher and to the Chair of Governors or, in the case of the head teacher, to the Chair of Governors - 20.1.2 Reported through the confidential reporting procedure for employees, detailed at Appendix one. - 20.2 Where a suspected breach has been reported, a formal investigation into that suspected breach will be undertaken. - 20.3 Failure to comply with any of the standards detailed in this Code may result in formal disciplinary action, under the Conduct Policy, including dismissal.
+- 20.1 Any suspected breach of this Code must be: - 20.1.1 Immediately reported to the Headteacher and to the Chair of Governors or, in the case of the Headteacher, to the Chair of Governors - 20.1.2 Reported through the confidential reporting procedure for employees.
+Please see the School's Whistleblowing Policy. - 20.2 Where a suspected breach has been reported, a formal investigation into that suspected breach will be undertaken. - 20.3 Failure to comply with any of the standards detailed in this Code may result in formal disciplinary action, under the Conduct Policy, including dismissal.